RakshithKothuru/Computer-Architecture/README.md

 - Physical RAM
 - Secondary storage

-It allows programs to use virtual addresses instead of directly using physical RAM addresses.
+It allows processes to use virtual addresses instead of directly accessing physical addresses.

-Virtual memory is not a separate physical memory chip.
+Virtual memory is not a separate physical memory device.
 It is an abstraction created using address translation and memory-management mechanisms.

-### Virtual address space
+---

+## 4. Virtual Address Space

 Each process normally receives its own **virtual address space**.